AbuHuzayma/BinanceTradingBot/README.md

 This repo contains a sample python code for binance trading bot, This bot just for learning and not for real trading.
-In this sample we try to implement some strategy RSI –
+In this sample we try to implement some strategy RSI – Stoch

+- To use binance api you must register with binance account And activate your trading API and make sure to save your keys and dont share with any one And just active api as (Binance Website Requirements and Advices).